dendronhq/dendron-site/vault/dendron.ref.config.publishing.md

 ...
 publishing:
   hierarchy:
-    iam:
+    iam: # for all notes under the hierarchy `iam.*`
       customFrontmatter:
         -
-          key: toc
+          key: toc # add custom frontmatter property `toc`
-          value: true
+          value: true # and set it to `true`
 ...

-- default: [] (empty list)

 ```

+- default: `[]` (empty list)

 ## duplicateNoteBehavior
 Set the strategy to handle duplicate notes in a multi-vault workspace.

 Currently, only the `useVault` option is allowed.

-It takes a list of valut names.
+It takes a list of vault names.
 When a duplicate is found, Dendron will go through the provided list sequentially and resolve to the first vault that matches.

 Note that this is done automatically when you run the [[Vault Add|dendron.ref.commands#vault-add]] command.